-House battery and disconnect fuses are located under the hood of the coach.
+House battery and disconnect fuses are located under the hood of the coach (on coaches built prior to 8/12/2022).
+On coaches built after this date, these fuses are located in the inverter/converter compartment (typically the first compartment on the driver's side).
 These fuses control the battery boost, battery disconnect, and entrance steps.
 In this same location, there are also 12 volt circuit breakers that provide power to the ignition, house fuse panel, inverter, and the power seats (if equipped).